HOW DO I?

 Works with partners to provide medical care to pre-hospital emergency patients by maintaining an EMS system, paramedic/ambulance franchise, EMS training programs, and preparing disaster plans.
 This division plans, coordinates and evaluates emergency medical services to ensure that emergency medical care is available and consistent at the emergency scene, during transport and in the emergency room.

 Educates the public and enforces federal, state and local statutes covering consumer health, drinking water, environmental health reviews, hazardous materials, recycling and resources recovery, and solid waste management.
 This Bureau also oversees the Animal Services Program which includes education, protection, licensing, adoption, and spay/neuter services.

-Includes Children’s Medical Services; Disease Prevention and Control; Public Health Laboratory; Women, Infants, and Children’s Program; Nutrition Services; and Regional Health Teams which conduct Case Management and Home Visits related to health needs.
+Includes Children’s Medical Services; Disease Prevention and Control; Public Health Laboratory; Women, Infants, and Children’s Program; Nutrition Services; and Health Teams which conduct Case Management and Whole Person Care related to health needs.
 Programs in the Bureau cover several essential public health services, including surveillance, disaster preparedness, diagnosing and addressing health problems, outreach and education, and mobilizing community partnerships to identify and solve health problems.